Illinois CPA Society

 Illinois CPAs for Political Action

-This charter governs the operations of the Audit Committee for the Illinois CPA Society, Illinois CPA Foundation, CPAs for the Public Interest, and Illinois CPAs for Political Action (collectively, the “Society”).
+This charter governs the operations of the Audit Committee for the Illinois CPA Society, CPAs for the Public Interest, and Illinois CPAs for Political Action (collectively, the “Society”).
 The Board of Directors shall appoint an Audit Committee (the “Committee”) of at least four members, and as an “ex-officio” member, the Society’s Treasurer, consisting entirely of independent directors of the Board, and shall designate one member as chairperson or delegate the authority to designate a chairperson to the Committee.
 The Chair of the Illinois CPA Society Board of Directors shall not serve on the Audit Committee.
 Members should be rotated to bring in new members and to maintain continuity.